 | Primary Language | SQL (Python via Snowpark) | Python/Scala/SQL (Spark) |

-| GenAI Model Access | Cortex: Serverless access to top LLMs.
-Easy, managed. | Mosaic AI: Model Serving for any model (Open/Custom).
-Flexible. |
+| GenAI Model Access | Cortex: Serverless access to leading LLMs (Llama, Mistral, Arctic).
+Easy, managed. | Mosaic AI: Model Serving and fine-tuning for open/custom models.
+Highly flexible. |

 | RAG Implementation | Cortex Search: Managed vector search service.
 Quick setup. | Vector Search: Fully integrated with Unity Catalog.
 Scalable, tunable. |